Sreemathi0804/Sreemathi0804/README.md

 🔍 Passionate about Data Science and exploring the world of Machine Learning and AI 💡 I love working with data, building models, and discovering insights that can drive real-world impact.
 🚀 Always learning new techniques and tools to enhance my skills and contribute to open-source projects.
-💼 AT PRESENT ,doing internship at CODTECH IT SOLUTIONS in DATA SCIENCE

 🧰 Technologies & Tools I Use:
 -Programming Languages: Python, R, SQL